Nederlands

 Dr. Rovenskaya graduated in 2003 from the Faculty of Physics, Lomonosov Moscow State University, Russia.
 She received her PhD in 2006 at the Faculty of Computational Mathematics and Cybernetics, Lomonosov Moscow State University, Russia.
 In her PhD dissertation, Dr. Rovenskaya developed a new numerical method for solving a broad class of non-convex optimization problems.

-Dr. Rovenskaya was appointed Advancing Systems Analysis (ASA) Program Director from January 2021 as the institute moved to a new program structure.
-Currently, the new ASA Program includes 85+ scientists and aims to identify, develop, and deploy new systems-analytical methods, tools, and data that address the most pressing global sustainability challenges with greater agility, and help find solutions to those challenges that are both realistic and appropriate.
+Dr. Rovenskaya was appointed Advancing Systems Analysis (ASA) Program Director from January 2021.
+Currently, the ASA Program includes 140+ scientists and aims to identify, develop, and deploy new systems-analytical methods, tools, and data that address the most pressing global sustainability challenges with greater agility, and help find solutions to those challenges that are both realistic and appropriate.

 Herke van Hoof is associate professor at the University of Amsterdam.
 Before that, Herke van Hoof was a postdoc at McGill University in Montreal, Canada, where he worked with Professors Joelle Pineau, Dave Meger, and Gregory Dudek.
 He obtained his PhD at TU Darmstadt, Germany, under the supervision of Professor Jan Peters, where he graduated in November 2016.
 Herke got his bachelor and master degrees in Artificial Intelligence at the University of Groningen in the Netherlands.
 His group works on various aspects of modular reinforcement learning.
 To address the low data efficiency of reinforcement learning from scratch, we investigate topics like using (symbolic) prior knowledge, modularity, and transferring knowledge between tasks.